How to Address a Skin Allergy in Your Pet

 Treating Animal Allergies

 The kind of allergy your pet has will determine the best course of action.
 Your veterinarian could recommend a brief course of antihistamines in the spring and summer to treat seasonal allergies like pollen.
-You can treat or inject your pet for flea or mite allergies to make them more comfortable, but for most other forms of reactions, all you can do is lessen or stop your pet from coming into contact with the allergen.
+You can treat or inject your pet for flea or mite allergies to make them more comfortable, but for most other reactions, you can only lessen or stop your pet from coming into contact with the allergen.

-Get in touch with the Port Kennedy Veterinary Hospital staff 08 6555 5149 right now to discuss a possible allergy with one of our veterinarians or visit our contact page for more ways to get in touch.
+Contact the Port Kennedy Veterinary Hospital staff at 08 6555 5149 to discuss a possible allergy with one of our veterinarians, or visit our contact page for more ways to get in touch.

 8 Unhealthy Foods for Pets

-Unhealthy Foods for Pets: We love to feed our dogs the same food that makes us happy since our pets are like family to us.
-The problem is that dogs aren’t people and have a completely different metabolic rate than ours.
+Unhealthy Foods for Pets: We love to feed our dogs the same food that makes us happy, since our pets are like family.
+The problem is that dogs aren’t people and have a completely different metabolic rate from ours.

-Be mindful of the things that are absolutely off-limits to your pet since even meals that are perfectly OK for us may be very harmful or even fatal to them.
-Because they vary from one product to another, ingredients are another crucial consideration.
-So, it’s possible to find pet foods that are perfectly safe for your pet and others that have harmful ingredients like artificial sweeteners.
+Be mindful of what is off-limits to your pet since even meals that are perfectly OK for us may be very harmful or even fatal to them.
+Because ingredients vary from one product to another, they are another crucial consideration.
+So, it’s possible to find pet foods that are perfectly safe for your pet and others with harmful ingredients like artificial sweeteners.

 8 Unhealthy Foods for Pets